Engoo Blog Business & Work

 When talking about schedules and meetings, the adjective "tight" means "very busy."
 Imagine a calendar that has activities planned almost all day, every day.
 Just like tight clothes, a tight schedule doesn't give you much room to move!

-His schedule is always tight at the end of the year.
+• His schedule is usually pretty tight around the end of the year.

 Fit (someone/something) in